UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 holdLayer mouse
 ```

 The advanced strategy has the disadvantage that its configuration depends on the user's typing style.
 Please see the reference manual for the meaning of all its configuration values.
-Two example configurations follow.
+Some example configurations follow.

-Release-order configuration:
+Basic release-order configuration:

 ```
 set secondaryRole.defaultStrategy advanced